WilfredoIvanhoe/momo-discord/README.md

 * To obtain a bot token from Discord, head on over to the [Discord Developers](https://discordapp.com/developers/applications/me) page.
 From there, you can create an Application, then convert it to a Bot account.
 Then, click to show the bot token, which you can copy and paste into `Bot.properties`
 * Hosting Momo for yourself nets you some benefits.
 Music functionality, though dependent on your internet speeds, will be better for single servers than a larger cluster.
 You can also change its username, avatar, and game status to whatever you see fit!

+Certain functions need a little more help.

+* Playing music off of YouTube requires [youtube-dl](https://github.com/rg3/youtube-dl/) - follow the installation instructions there for your system, and put it in your PATH
+* Playing Themes.moe music (notably, the .webm format) requires [ffmpeg](https://ffmpeg.org/download.html) - download it and place load it up in your PATH
 ---

 ## Pulling from the source & building
 Momo uses [Apache Maven](https://maven.apache.org/) for project management.
-As such, it's extremely simple managing dependencies, so building any edits and changes you want into your own bot is easy.
+As such, it's extremely simple managing Java dependencies, so building any edits and changes you want into your own bot is easy.

 #### Installing Maven
 Linux: `apt-get install maven`